Isopolito/Ganchos/README.md

 This allows a fully qualified path to be used and the plugin can live anywhere on the system.
 If it's not found, the path will be treated as relative to the plugin directory where the meta file lives.

-#### Optional Properities
+#### Optional Meta File Properities
-* `putDataInEnvironment`: *Boolean*; when true will put the input data to the plugin into the environment instead of passing in parameters to the exec file.
-Useful for scripts.
+* `putDataInEnvironment`: *Boolean*; when true will put the input data to the plugin into the environment instead of passing it in as parameters to the exec file.
+Useful for shell scripts.
 Ganchos Event Type and [Event Data](engine/src/shared/plugins/EventData.ts) will be preceded by `ganchos_`.
 For instance: `ganchos_eventType`.
 All the plugin configuration settings will be saved into the environmnet like `ganchosConfig_SETTINGNAME`.
 * `isEligibleForSchedule`: *Boolean*; when true, plugin will be ran by the scheduler on startup and then on the interval provided by the `runEveryXMinutes` plugin configuration setting
 * `osTypesToRunOn`: *Array of strings*; if provided, the plugin will only run on the os types in the list.
 Values are: 'aix' | 'darwin' | 'freebsd' | 'linux' | 'openbsd' | 'sunos' | 'win32'
 * `eventTypes`: *Array of strings*; the plugin will be executed when an event in the list occurs.
 If this is empty the plugin will ignore events altogether.